Mozambican Portuguese: Speakers

 According to the 1997 census, 40% of the population of Mozambique spoke Portuguese.
 9% spoke it at home, and 6.5% considered Portuguese to be their mother tongue.
 According to the general population survey taken in 2017, Portuguese is now spoken natively by 16.6% of the population aged 5 and older (or 3,686,890) and by one in every five people aged 15 to 19.
 First language speakers make up 38.3% of the urban population (and 43.9% of all urban teenagers aged 15 to 19) and 5.1% of the total population in rural areas.
+Also, according to the "Padrão Linguístico" report, based on the data obtained from the 2017 census, portuguese is already the main primary or native language in both the city and the province of Maputo where it is spoken as a first language respectively by approximately 69% and 54,7% of the population.
+This data, as well as the percentage of native speakers in the other provinces, is well illustrated in the maps below.

 Historical and social context

 Portuguese is a post-colonial language.
 Introduced during the colonial era, Portuguese was selected as the official language of the new state as it was ethnically neutral.
 It was also the common language of the elites who received their post-secondary education in Portugal.
 Portuguese played an important role in the rhetoric of the independence movement, being seen as a potential vehicle for the articulation of a national identity.

-Mozambique has extraordinary enthnolinguistic diversity, with no one language dominating demographically.
+Mozambique has extraordinary ethnolinguistic diversity, with no one language dominating demographically.
 Portuguese serves as a lingua franca allowing communication of Mozambicans with fellow citizens of other ethnicities, including especially white Mozambicans.
 Of those Mozambicans who speak Portuguese, the majority are non-native speakers, thus spoken with accents of African languages.
 The lack of native speakers is due, in part, to the exodus of massive number of white Mozambicans to places such as Portugal, South Africa, and Brazil and to the fact that the country is far from the rest of the Lusosphere.
 This left very few native speakers of Portuguese in Mozambique.
 But in cities like Maputo, it is the native language of majority of residents.

 The standard Mozambican Portuguese used in education, media and legal documents is based on European Portuguese vocabulary used in Lisbon, but Mozambican Portuguese dialects differ from standard European Portuguese both in terms of pronunciation and colloquial vocabulary.